tdsticks/tdsticks.github.io/ABOUT.md

   then C++ in High School, as there wasn't much support in my school for computer science at the time.
 I struggled with a lot of the concepts, but that didn't keep me from continuing my journey.
 Along the way, I was taking art classes, as I was still very passionate about pursuing a 3d animation dream.
+Much of this dream was inspired by watching plenty of cartoons and the introduction of CG in the movie industry.
+I loved watching the TV series [Movie Magic](https://www.imdb.com/title/tt0108865/) in my teenage years which solidified my passion further for the movie industry and 3d animation.